msa-em/guide-tem-simulation/inputs.md

 sto_lto.numbers[mask] = 57
 ```

+### Non-Orthogonal or Tilted Specimen
+Most multislice implementations also require the supercell axes to be orthogonal, which can sometimes be non-trivial to achieve for a given crystal structure, but especially tricky for rotated crystals.
+In *ab*TEM, there are some tools to help achieve this as described in its  [documentation](https://abtem.github.io/doc/user_guide/tutorials/advanced_atomic_models.html#orthogonal-and-periodic-supercells).
+While [small beam tilts](#tem-wavefunctions) can be accommodated within the multislice formalism, for arbitrary rotations of a crystal or large-angle beam tilts, the [Bloch Wave method](#blochwave-method) may instead be more appropriate (as implemented in [py4DSTEM](https://github.com/py4dstem/py4DSTEM_tutorials/blob/main/notebooks/diffraction_02_dynamical.ipynb) and recently also [*ab*TEM](https://abtem.github.io/doc/user_guide/tutorials/blochwave.html)).

 ## Sampling

 In any numerical implementation, continuous physical quantities such as potentials or wavefunctions have to be described on numerical grids.
 In *ab*TEM, these are represented on a rectangular grid of $N_x \times N_y$ grid points (`gpts`) or pixels.